Written by Nellie Griffin

 Protecting Society and Maintaining Order

 The criminal justice system plays a central role in protecting society and maintaining order by ensuring that laws are enforced and justice is served as fairly as possible.
 It operates through three primary components that include law enforcement, the judiciary (courts), and corrections.
+Rather than functioning as separate silos, these institutions form one coordinated criminal justice system in which each stage influences the next.

 Law enforcement agencies take the initial step in this process by responding to and investigating crimes, thereby preventing criminal activities and ensuring public safety.
 The judiciary evaluates the evidence presented and administers justice by determining guilt and handing down sentences, while corrections facilities manage the rehabilitation and sometimes punishment of offenders.
 This structured approach helps maintain a stable and safe society, supporting the ultimate goal of the criminal justice system to protect the public and uphold the rule of law.
+Taken together, these functions represent key aspects of the criminal justice system and show how crime and the criminal justice system are linked through interconnected decisions.

 Ensuring Justice and Fair Treatment